nstavr04/E-commerce-Jewelry-Website/README.md

 It was implemented as part of the final project for lesson EPL343: Software Engineering.

-For this assignment, different web design technologies where used, such as HTML, CSS, PHP, JavaScript, JQuery and Bootstrap.
+For this assignment, different web design technologies where used, such as HTML, CSS, PHP and Bootstrap.

 ## Installation